doytsujin/athackst.github.io/_articles/vscode_docker_github_pages.md

 tags: [vscode, docker, github_pages]
 ---

-As a casual user of Github Pages, I find that I continually have to remember how I set up the development environment so I can edit my website.
+As a casual user of Github Pages, I find that it's difficult to remember how I set up the development environment so I can edit my website.
 There's nothing worse to losing hours to configuration nightmares on coding that is supposed to be for fun.
 And since I use [docker and vscode](/articles/docker_development.html), it was a pretty easy decision to try to put my website workspace into a container.

+The following describes how I use docker to set up a standardized environment for Github pages.

 ## Make a docker image